-- 1 To qualify for the Bachelor of Design, a student must achieve 360 points by successfully completing the following: - (a) a major: 300 points from one of the majors identified in these regulations with at least 90 points at level 6 and 105 points at level 7 and - (b) a minor: 60 points from one of the minors identified in these regulations in a subject area outside the student's major, with at least 15 points at level 7. - A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.
+- 1 To qualify for the Te Tohu Paetahi mo te Hoahoa Bachelor of Design, a student must achieve 360 points by successfully completing the following: - (a) core courses: 120 points with 60 points at level 5 and 60 points at level 7, and - (b) a major: 120 points that satisfies the requirements of one of the majors identified in these regulations with 30 points at level 5, 60 points at level 6 and 30 points at level 7 and - (b) a further 120 points from any one of the following: - a second major that satisfies the requirements of one of the majors identified in these regulations; or - (ii) two minors of at least 60 points each that satisfy the requirements of each minor as identified in these regulations; or - (iii) one minor of at least 60 points from one of the minors identified in these regulations, with at least 15 points at level 7, and 60 points from courses listed in the Bachelor of Design Table, or any other bachelor's degree offered by the University - 2 A course completed as part of the core or major requirements shall not be credited towards meeting the requirements of a student's minor. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in courses at subsequent levels.